Overview

 Please note that NHS England now provide significant amounts of funding to support costs of training in clinical neuropsychology.
 This funding can support both knowledge component and practice component requirements for entry to the Specialist Register of Clinical Neuropsychologists (SRCN).

 The process of allocating and distributing funding to Trusts will be led primarily by NHS England regional colleagues and supported by Psychological Professions Networks.
-You are strongly encouraged to explore potential sources of funding as NHS England is doubling the number of funded places in 2024-25 versus the previous year.
+You are strongly encouraged to explore potential sources of funding which can be used at Bristol either for September 2026 or January 2027 entry on this programme.

-For further information on other potential sources of funding please check the University of Bristol website which includes an online funding search tool.
+For further information on other potential sources of funding please check our online funding search tool.

 Further information on funding for prospective UK and international postgraduate students.